Ongoing clinical studies at the IHU

 FOREGUT - PROSPECTIVE STUDY OF THE CONTRIBUTION OF FLUORESCENCE IN THE GUIDANCE OF LYMPHADENECTOMY AND IN PEROPERATIVE EVALUATION OF PRE-ANASTOMOTIC TISSUE PERFUSION IN LAPAROSCOPIC OESOGASTRIC ONCOLOGIC RESECTIONS

-Principal Investigator: Prof. Silvana PERRETTA
+Principal Investigator: Pr Silvana PERRETTA

 Main Objective: The aim of the study is to assess the impact of Infracyanine Green (ICG) and near infra-red (NIR) fluorescence imaging guidance in terms of number of lymph nodes resected and quality of gastrointestinal tract anastomoses in esophagogastric cancer surgery.